 We’re coming up to the festive season here in the Mideast and with it are glad musical tidings in the form of a spate of new album releases scheduled for the next few weeks.
 Firstly, Jordanian rock outfit JadaL are on the cusp of releasing their third studio album ‘Malyoun‘ on the 28th, their first since El Makina was released over two years ago.
-You can pre-order it from now and hear an advance track ‘Itha Ihna Rohna’.
+The new JadaL album can be pre-ordered from now and you can hear an advance track ‘Itha Ihna Rohna’.

 Cairo-based record label 100 Copies will release the second annual iteration of its eponymous electro-chaabi album in the next few weeks and Europe-based rapper Hamorabi is also releasing a new album on July 7th.
 He has already released a video for the first single ‘777’.